thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Pushing data from the device

 In order to simplify this guide, we will push data using MQTT, CoAP or HTTP protocol from your local PC.
-Please refer to <a href="/docs/samples/">samples</a> for advanced examples of for various hardware platforms.
+Please refer to [samples](/docs/samples/) for advanced examples of for various hardware platforms.

 ### Client-side libraries installation